Over 50 life insurance: premiums and paying out

 What happens when you die

-• You die because of an accident during the first 12 months.
+• you die because of an accident during the first 12 months.

 If you die before the first 12 months are up, and it wasn’t an accidental death, we won’t pay out the cover amount.
-But we’ll pay a sum that’s equal to the premiums you’ve already paid.
+Instead, we’ll pay a sum that’s equal to the premiums you’ve already paid.

 Who gets the money from any payout?

 You also decide who’s responsible for handing out the money to those beneficiaries when the time comes.
 They’re known as the trustees.
+It's worth knowing that if you put your policy into a trust, any payout isn't generally included as part of your estate, which is made up of all your property, money and possessions.

 Putting your money into a trust means your insurer might be able to pay out faster (if the claim is accepted).
 Plus, any money your beneficiaries receive is often exempt from Inheritance Tax.
 However, you’ll need to look into this because liability for tax depends on your personal circumstances and tax rules, which may change over time.
 If you're concerned about your estate's liability for tax, chat to a financial adviser.